-The U.S. Army Corps of Engineers at Carlyle Lake will be collecting used Christmas trees for the annual Christmas Tree Recycling Project.
+The U.S. Army Corps of Engineers at Carlyle Lake will be collecting used, real Christmas trees for the annual Christmas Tree Recycling Project.
 The Corps of Engineers, along with the Illinois Department of Natural Resources, uses these trees to provide effective and economical fish habitats at Carlyle Lake.